 communications team of the Metropolitan Community Clinic at Helliniko

-*Note, this piece was written before the government signed the new memorandum, which promises to a new round of reductions to the Greek Public Health system reducing spending to 0.5% of GDP, which means a further overall reduction of 933 million euro, against the GDP of 2014.
+*Note, this piece was written before the government signed the new memorandum in 2016, which promises a new round of reductions to the Greek Public Health system reducing spending to 0.5% of GDP, which means a further overall reduction of 933 million euros, against the GDP of 2014.